Skip to main content

 3. Add detail

 Request additional component documentation, token definitions, or usage patterns as needed.
+Each publish bumps the version and notifies connected projects of an available update.

 .lovable folder structure